 FIGURE 1.
-BVVR Primary System
+BWR Primary System

-1 compares Co-58 and Co-60.
-Co-60

 Isotopes and Radiation Fields

 The gamma-emitting isotopes are responsible for the radiation fields.
-However, there are differences between the isotopes that are most prolific in the coolant and those that are the major contributors to the out of core radiation fields.
+However, there are differences between the isotopes which are most prolific in the coolant and those which are the major contributors to the out of core radiation fields.
 How much an isotope contributes to the radiation fields depends on:

-1. The quantity of the isotope.